meshula/meshula.github.com/site/astro-site/src/content/papers/lastmile-v2.md

 #### Format Overview

-glTF emerged from the recognition that the web needed its own "JPEG for 3D" - a format specifically designed for efficient transmission and immediate rendering.
+glTF was developed in response to the recognition that the web needed its own "JPEG for 3D" - a format specifically designed for efficient transmission and immediate rendering.
 Comprehensive data preservation is not the main priority as that can be immediately contrary to the primary efficiency aims.
 Born from the Khronos Group's collaboration with major browser vendors and graphics companies, glTF addressed the fundamental mismatch between existing interchange formats and the performance requirements of web-based 3D experiences.

 The format's development coincided with the rise of WebGL and the growing demand for 3D content in web applications, from e-commerce product visualization to immersive storytelling. glTF's optimizes intentionally for the "last mile" of content delivery, accepting the loss of authorial complexity in exchange for prioritizing runtime performance and universal compatibility through GPU-ready data structures and minimal processing overhead.